jacobxperez/company/README.md

 ### Custom build

-The [company](https://jacobxperez.github.io/company/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
+The [company](https://jacobxperez.github.io/company/) theme is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
 Use **style.less** for compiling all necessary modules for your website and **settings.less** for adjusting the values of fonts, colors, padding and more.

 * css/style.less (for compiling all LESS modules)
 * css/less/settings.less (for changing the settings)